mitranim/emerge/readme.md

 * `Object.create({})`
 * `new class {}`

-Non-data references are considered outside the scope of Emerge, and included as-is.
+Non-data references are considered outside the scope of Emerge, and reused as-is.
 Emerge makes no attempt to clone or freeze them.
 This provides an outlet for scenarios when you're constrained by an Emerge-based API but feel the need to include a "special" mutable object into the tree.